Philadelphia bans all indoor gatherings as COVID-19 surges across the United States

 “It’s a very serious situation,” Fauci said on NBC’s “Today” program.
 “But the fact that help is on the way should spur us even more to double down on some of the public health measures. ...
 We can do it.”

-Reporting by Maria Caspani in New York and Doina Chiacu in Washington; additional reporting by Anurag Maan in Bengaluru, David Shepardson and David Lawder in Washington; Writing by Maria Caspani; Editing by Jonathan Oatis, Bill Tarrant and Aurora Ellis
+Reporting by Maria Caspani in New York and Doina Chiacu in Washington; additional reporting by Anurag Maan in Bengaluru, David Shepardson and David Lawder in Washington, and Steve Gorman in Los Angeles; Writing by Sharon Bernstein and Maria Caspani; Editing by Jonathan Oatis, Bill Tarrant and Aurora Ellis

 Our Standards: The Thomson Reuters Trust Principles.